 The Python API to Warp provides a backend to everything MIDI note and composition related.
-It can enable a wide variety of algorithmic composition and generative music, embedded projects, and sonic installations, but is also the basis of the ongoing project to build a Warp GUI.
+It can enable a wide variety of algorithmic composition and generative music, embedded projects, and sonic installations, but is also the same code that powers the Warp UI backend.

 What's here?
 Lots.
 The API provides a grid system of scenes and tracks, device and instrument management, included and user supplied scale types, a pattern system, a custom MIDI effects system ("transforms"), and a framework for introducing highly controllable randomness and direction management.
 Warp handles all note timing considerations, MIDI math, and basic music theory math for you.

 Sorry, that's a mouthful.
 What we mean to say is this: This could be the most powerful MIDI sequencing library on Earth.

 As there is a lot here, we don't want you to get overwhelmed - we suggest also reading the extensive API Examples, loading the examples - playing them - and tweaking them, will help you learn the API a lot faster than using the reference guide alone.

 To run the API demos, first install warp and then from your console:

 The API demos are written to use a specific MIDI interface.
 If you do not have an interface named the same as the examples, you can set an environment variable to make the demos easy to run, rather than changing the script.
 On a MAC, this is done as follows: